lmmccullum/Employee-Management-System/README.md

 • N/A

 # INSTRUCTIONS FOR USE
-• Input desired employees and departments
+• Input desired employees with thier respective roles in the appropriate department

 # LICENSE